 Perhaps the most frequent question we receive from investors is when is the next distribution going to be made and how much will it be.
 The short answer is we don’t know but we want to explain the process that goes into it so you have a better understanding.

 Distributions can only occur when the Trust builds up sufficient cash to be able to make a distribution.
 Our only source of money is from insurance policy benefits when an insured dies.
 So first someone has to die, and we don’t know when that will occur, but we do have projections.
-Second, once they die, we have to obtain a death certificate and right now that is taking more time than it used to because of government offices being closed or only partially open due to COVID-19 issues.
+Second, once they die, we have to obtain a death certificate.
 Once we get the death certificate, we have to file a death claim with the insurance carrier and wait on them to send the check.

 Once we get the check a lot of it has to be used for specific purposes as required by the bankruptcy plan.
 Generally, about 40% of it goes to the Continuing Fractional Holders who have a position in the policy.
 Some of it goes into a sinking fund (saving account) to apply toward NIRAN payments.
 The balance can then go into the Trust accounts which is then used to pay the operating costs of the Trust and premiums which are more than $5 million a month.
 Any remaining money can be set aside to pay a distribution.
 So, the faster people die and the faster we get the money the faster we can build cash.